-Fort Churchill Nevada was built in to provide protection to the early settlers.
+Fort Churchill Nevada was built to protect the early settlers.
 Construction on the fort began in July 1860 and was completed the following year.
-Fort Churchill was a supply depot for the Union Army during the American Civil War with as many as 200 soldiers stationed at the fort.
+The fort was a supply depot for the Union Army during the American Civil War with as many as 200 soldiers stationed at the fort.

 Most of Fort Churchill was abandoned by the late 1860s and the buildings were sold at an auction for $750.
 A once an important military outpost and pony express station was left to decay in the hot desert sun.